TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/extensions/Index.rst

 Here you can find documentation for third party extensions available through :ref:`TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`.

-If you're looking for documentation of the extensions shipped with TYPO3 Core, go to the `system extensions section`__.
+If you're looking for documentation of the extensions shipped with TYPO3 Core, go to the :ref:`system extensions section <System-Extensions>`.

-__ typo3cms/SystemExtensions/

 The server tries to keep a `json file about extensions`__ up to date.
 Moreover there's a manually maintained